travis-ci/docs-travis-ci-com/user/deployment-v2/providers/gcs.md

 ```
 {: data-file=".travis.yml"}

-### Specifiying an ACL
+## Specify an ACL

-You can set the acl of your uploaded files via the `acl` option like this:
+You can set the ACL of your uploaded files via the `acl` option like this:

 ```yaml
 deploy: